cisagov/dotgov-home/pages/domains/registration/registration.md

 ---

-# Domain registration
+# Register a domain

-To get your .gov domain registered and activated:
+To register and activate a new .gov domain:

 1. [Create a dotgov.gov account](https://www.dotgov.gov/dotgov-web/user/register_registrant.xhtml?_m=2) or [sign into an existing account](https://www.dotgov.gov/dotgov-web/welcome.xhtml?_m=1).